The 3D Scene Editor section is where you upload and manage the 3D models of your products that you have developed according to our guidelines.

 Base Color can be a texture or solid color for reflected color in case of non-metals materials, reflectance values in case of metals;

 Metalness is a linear grayscale texture.
 It is black at 0.0 for non-metals and white at 1.0 for raw metals;

-*Fresnel value is a specific parameter that handles reflection and transmission of light when incident on an interface between different optical media.
+Specular: a linear grayscale texture for Fresnel values (non-metals).Fresnel value is a specific parameter that handles reflection and transmission of light when incident on an interface between different optical media.
 By changing its values it's possible to simulate glass or reflection effects.

 The channels specific to Specular/Glossiness are Albedo and Specular.

 Albedo can be a texture or solid color, without reflectance values;

 There are four types of lights that you can set in the scene:

-The Point Light is defined by a single point of light.
+Point Light is defined by a single point of light.
 The light is emitted in every direction from this point.
 A good example of a point light is a standard light bulb.

-The directional light is defined by a direction.
+Directional light is defined by a direction.
 The light is emitted from everywhere in the specified direction, and has an infinite range.